opencv/opencv/modules/gpu/doc/introduction.rst

 OpenCV GPU module is designed for ease of use and does not require any knowledge of Cuda.
 Though, such a knowledge will certainly be useful in non-trivial cases, or when you want to get the highest performance.
 It is helpful to have understanding of the costs of various operations, what the GPU does, what are the preferred data formats etc. The GPU module is an effective instrument for quick implementation of GPU-accelerated computer vision algorithms.
 However, if you algorithm involves many simple operations, then for the best possible performance you may still need to write your own kernels, to avoid extra write and read operations on the intermediate results.

 To enable CUDA support, configure OpenCV using CMake with ``WITH_CUDA=ON`` .
 When the flag is set and if CUDA is installed, the full-featured OpenCV GPU module will be built.
-Otherwise, the module will still be built, but at runtime all functions from the module will throw
-:func:`Exception` with ``CV_GpuNotSupported`` error code, except for :func:`gpu::getCudaEnabledDeviceCount()` .
+Otherwise, the module will still be built, but at runtime all functions from the module will throw :c:type:`Exception` with ``CV_GpuNotSupported`` error code, except for :cpp:func:`gpu::getCudaEnabledDeviceCount`.
 The latter function will return zero GPU count in this case.
 Building OpenCV without CUDA support does not perform device code compilation, so it does not require Cuda Toolkit installed.
-Therefore, using
-:func:`gpu::getCudaEnabledDeviceCount()` function it is possible to implement a high-level algorithm that will detect GPU presence at runtime and choose the appropriate implementation (CPU or GPU) accordingly.
+Therefore, using :cpp:func:`gpu::getCudaEnabledDeviceCount` function it is possible to implement a high-level algorithm that will detect GPU presence at runtime and choose the appropriate implementation (CPU or GPU) accordingly.

 Compilation for different NVidia platforms.
 -------------------------------------------